johentsch/ms3/paper/paper.md

 # Statement of need

 Music scores represent relations between sounding events by graphical means.
-Music notation software therefore is very much concerned with the aesthetically pleasing and easy-to-read rendering of symbols in line with the commonplace notational conventions [@Read1979_MusicNotationManual; @Ross2001_ArtMusicEngraving]; and much less so with the explicit encoding of the musical relations themselves.
+Music notation software therefore is often concerned with problems of layout and easy-to-read rendering of symbols in line with the multitude of notational conventions [@Read1979_MusicNotationManual; @Ross2001_ArtMusicEngraving]; rather than with the explicit encoding of the musical relations themselves.
 For example, the Free and Open Source Software [MuseScore](https://musescore.org/) provides a full-featured yet intuitive interface for engraving music, but its native XML format does not explicitly encode the temporal positions of